-District Response: AIG Teachers work together in school-level PLCs and district-level alignment meetings to develop curriculum maps, pacing guides, and common units of study.
+District-wide, our AIG Teachers work together in school-level PLCs and district-level alignment meetings to develop curriculum maps, pacing guides, and common units of study.
 When planning, emphasis is placed on critical thinking, reasoning, problem solving and inquiry.